 First, veteran healthcare services are not the same as veteran benefit services.
 Healthcare comes through the medical center branch of the VA, and veteran benefits happens on the ‘other side’ of the system.
-The two parts work together, but one is not necessarily dependant on the other (or visa-versa).
+The two parts work together, but one doesn’t necessarily depend on the other.

 This handy reference explains what is available through VA Maine Healthcare at Togus:

 In order to receive healthcare through the VA, one needs to be enrolled in the medical system.
 That’s easy enough to do and it doesn’t keep you from using other healthcare providers if you already have that.
-If you qualify, what it does do is make it easier for you to obtain needed services you may later need or want to access.
+If you qualify, what it does do is make it easier for you to obtain needed services you may later choose to access.

 The ins-and-outs of receiving services, co-pays, and other insurances is too complicated for this post and varies person-to-person.
 If you find yourself in circumstances like that, stick it out.
-There are folks up at Togus who specialize in sorting all that out.
+There are folks up at Togus who specialize in sorting through that.